Skip to content

 To solve this problem, a second S-Bahn core route is currently being built over the 11 kilometers separating Laim station in the west and Leuchtenbergring station in the east.
 This new route is intended to relieve some of the pressure on the existing core route and offer an alternative when operations are disrupted.
 It will also be part of a new express S-Bahn system, which will ensure more frequent service and faster connections.
 The additional capacity will help to accommodate the growing number of passengers and better connect the entire metropolitan region to Munich’s city center.

-Once the second core route is completed, the Munich S-Bahn network will become considerably more efficient and fit for growing demand in the future.
+Once Munich’s second core route is completed, the S-Bahn network in Munich will become considerably more efficient and fit for the future.

 Project data